 Genesee has three clubhouses, Vista, Foothills and the Oxley Homestead that include a lap pool, a family pool and a tot pool.
 Additionally you will find a well-equipped fitness center, tennis and pickleball courts, a library, meeting rooms, and a kitchen facility.
 Genesee is very proud of its twelve miles of private hiking trails that wind through our open space.
 Numerous community social groups and clubs include hiking, skiing, biking, several book clubs, gourmet, theater, music jam groups, poker, quilting, swim team and many others.
 Genesee hosts numerous events such as summertime outdoor concerts, a July 4th parade and BBQ, year-round First Friday get-togethers, and family-friendly parties and activities.

-- Eight onsite staff dedicated to operational activities of the Genesee Foundation and seasonal open space staff.
+- Nine onsite staff dedicated to operational activities of the Genesee Foundation and seasonal open space staff.

 - Access to all our facilities, including pools, clubhouses, tennis pickleball courts, hiking trails, playground, and more.